dirx/fxhash-creations/README.md

 colors are then sorted again by luminance.

 The animation itself is 32 frames long and stops abruptly.
 It consists of 3 layers.
-The first layer moves the objects around the center and draws the animated objects displacing vertex positions and textures coordinates withy perlin noise.
+The first layer moves the objects around the center and draws the animated objects displacing vertex positions and textures coordinates with perlin noise.
 The second uses the first layer and a double buffer to capture the motion blur based on a depth mask.
 The third is mainly for screen rendering, debugging and behind-the-scene looks.